The “A” Street Fight: Standing Up for Safety and Livability

 And no real chance for community input

-In a neighborhood already facing 450+ new units in just ten blocks—along a narrow two-lane evacuation route through High Fire Risk Zones—this project isn’t just oversized.
-It’s unsafe.
+In a neighborhood already facing 450+ new units in just ten blocks—along a narrow two-lane evacuation route through High Fire Risk Zones—this project isn’t just oversized, it’s unsafe.

-Who Is Behind the A Street Project?
+Who Is Behind the “A” Street Project?

 This project is led by CEDARst, a Chicago-based developer.
 In partnership with Bridge Investment, they secured $40 million in equity capital—describing it as proof of the “strength and opportunity of the San Diego market.”
 To them, this is an investment opportunity.
 To us, it’s our community, our safety, and our future at stake.